innocenceproject/history.innocenceproject.org/web/_timeline/2023/1-exonerations.md

 subheader: The Innocence Project helps exonerate nine innocent people across states such as New York, Texas, Hawaii, Oklahoma, and Louisiana.
 They include Leonard Mack, whose wrongful conviction of 47 years is the longest to be vacated based on new DNA evidence known to the organization.

 # image caption
 description: In September 2023, Leonard Mack was exonerated of rape and two counts of criminal possession of a weapon.
-(Image: Elijah Craig II/Innocence Project)
+Image Elijah Craig II/Innocence Project

 eyebrow-header: Restoring Freedom